Calvin McGinn PhD, LMFT, RN

 Founder / Principal Researcher

-Compris is dedicated to providing those answers.
+Compris' quality improvement organization is dedicated to providing those answers.

 Co-Founder / COO

 Addictions remove the capacity to make healthy choices.
-To the extent that the opioid crisis is connected to poor management of chronic pain and related illnesses, including PTSD, Joyce Ann’s integrated healing methods have found increasing relevance.
-At each step of her career, the role of neuroplasticity in restoring balance has become more fundamental to the process of sustained, healthy, whole person change.
+To the extent that the opioid crisis is connected to poor management of chronic pain and related illnesses, including PTSD, my integrated healing methods have found increasing relevance.
+At each step of my career, the role of neuroplasticity in restoring balance has become more fundamental to the process of sustained, healthy, whole person change.
 I believe that in order to achieve balance in living, there must be an equilibrium between our habits, reflexes and choices.

 I have worked as an Occupational Therapist in a range of therapeutic settings: industrial, psychiatric hospitals, schools, early intervention, assisted living and home health.
 Early on, I became aware that fully sustainable health required a more integrated biopsychosocial approach.
 This left me unwilling to simply return clients to their baseline functioning.